-- I, Edwin R. Peralta, P.E., do hereby certify that I am currently employed as Senior Project Mining Engineer by Mine Development Associates, Inc., 210 South Rock Blvd., Reno, Nevada 89502 and: - 1.
-I graduated with a Bachelor of Science degree in Mining Engineering in 1995 from the Colorado School of Mines, Golden Colorado.
-I also have a Master of Science degree in Mining and Earth Systems Engineering from the Colorado School of Mines (2001).
-I have worked as a mining engineer for over 20 years since my graduation from undergraduate school.
-Relevant experience includes mining exploration, project development, underground construction and mine ventilation.
-Also, as a mining engineer I have been involved for more than 10 years in mine design, mine planning and project evaluation for open pit and underground mining projects. - 2.
-I am a Professional Engineer (#023216) licensed in the State of Nevada, and I am a Registered Member (#4033387RM) of the Society of Mining, Metallurgy and Exploration. - 3.
-I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 4.
-I am independent of Aurcana Corp. and related companies applying all of the tests in Section 1.5 of National Instrument 43-101 and in Section 1.5 of the Companion Policy to NI 43-101. - 5.
-I am one of the authors of this technical report titled "Preliminary Economic Assessment and Updated Technical Report on the Shafter Silver Project, Presidio County, Texas" prepared for Aurcana Corp., with and effective date of August 26, 2016 and amended January 20, 2017.
-Subject to those issues discussed in Section 3.0, I am responsible for Section 16, and take co-responsibility for Sections 15 and 21 of the Technical Report. - 6.
+I, William A. Tilley, P.E., do hereby certify that:

+- 1. I am currently employed the Director of Engineering by Cementation USA Inc., 10150 Centennial Blvd., Sandy UT 84070 and: - 2.
+I graduated with a Bachelor of Science degree in Mining Engineering in 1988 from the Montana School of Mines, Butte, Montana.
+I have worked as a mining engineer for 30 years since my graduation.
+Relevant experience includes mining exploration, mine design, project development, underground construction, and project valuation for underground projects. - 3.
+I am a Professional Engineer (#023216) licensed in the State of Nevada, and I am a Registered Member (#4033387RM) of the Society of Mining, Metallurgy and Exploration. - 4.
+I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 5.
+I am independent of Aurcana Corp. and related companies applying all of the tests in Section 1.5 of National Instrument 43-101 and in Section 1.5 of the Companion Policy to NI 43-101. - 6.
+I am one of the authors of this technical report titled "Preliminary Economic Assessment and Updated Technical Report on the Shafter Project, Presidio County, Texas" prepared for Aurcana Corp., with and effective date of July 11, 2018.
+Subject to those issues discussed in Section 3.0, I am responsible for Section 16, and take co-responsibility for portions of Sections 1, 18,21, and 25 of the Technical Report. - 7.
 I have not had prior involvement with the property that is the subject of this Technical Report.
-I have not visited the Shafter project. - 7.
-As of the effective date of this Technical Report, to the best of my knowledge, information, and belief, those parts of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading. - 8.
+I have not visited the Shafter project. - 8.
+As of the effective date of this Technical Report, to the best of my knowledge, information, and belief, those parts of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading. - 9.
 I have read National Instrument 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form.

-"Edwin Peralta"
+Dated this July 29, 2018

+"Bill Tilley"

-Edwin Peralta, P.E.
+Bill Tilley, P.E.

 Signature of Qualified Person